EricKit/nest-user-auth/README.md

 ### Create a development.env file

-Add a `development.env` to the root of your project.
+Add a `development.env` file to the root of your project.

 ```env
 MONGO_URI=mongodb://localhost:27017/user-auth